rhysd/wandbox-vim/README.md

 ## Libraries wandbox-vim Using

-wandbox-vim is standing on the shoulders of below libraries.
+wandbox-vim is standing on the shoulders of below libraries (you don't need to install below by your hand).

 - Vital.Web.HTTP
 - Vital.Web.JSON